 Bone Grafting: The First Step in Rebuilding your Smile

 Bone grafting is the process of rebuilding bone where deterioration has occurred.
-Through the implantation of donor bone into the jaw, Dr. O'Shell, Dr. Vuu, Dr. Dauterive, Dr. Quirk and Dr. Garza encourage the body to grow new bone on its own.
+The implantation of donor bone into the jaw, encourages the body to grow new bone on its own.
 This procedure is typically done to prepare the jaw for a dental implant, but can be performed for other structural needs as well.

 Your teeth do more than just chew and bite.
 They actually keep your jawbone “in shape” by providing regular stimulation.
 Without that stimulation, the alveolar bone (the part of the jaw that anchors teeth) dissolves as the body reallocates minerals elsewhere.
 This process happens relatively fast when you lose a permanent tooth, a common cause of jawbone loss.
 Other causes include periodontal disease, dentures, trauma, tumors and more.

 - Speech and nutrition problems.